epam/edp-install/docs/operator-guide/add-other-code-language.md

 # Add Other Code Language

-There is an ability to extend the default code languages when creating a codebase with the clone/import strategy.
+There is an ability to extend the default code languages when creating a codebase with the Clone or Import strategy.

 ![other-language](../assets/operator-guide/ac_other_language.png "other-language")

 !!! warning
-    The create strategy does not allow to customize the default code language set.
+    The Create strategy does not allow to customize the default code language set.

-In order to customize the Build Tool list, perform the following:
+To customize the Build Tool list, perform the following:

 *  Edit the edp-admin-console deployment by adding the necessary code language into the **BUILD TOOLS** field:

        kubectl edit deployment edp-admin-console -n <edp-project>

   !!! note
-      On an OpenShift cluster, run the `oc` command instead of `kubectl` one.
+      Using an OpenShift cluster, run the `oc` command instead of `kubectl` one.

   !!! info
       &#8249;edp-project&#8250; is the name of the EDP tenant here and in all the following steps.